Is Valentine’s Day haram?

 Islam advocates expressing love

 It is part of Islam to express love between spouses, within families and between friends.
-The Prophet (peace be on him) expressed his love for his wives, his children and for his companions to them, and encouraged them to do the same.
+The Prophet (peace be on him) expressed his love for his wives to them, and to his children and to his companions and he encouraged them to do the same.
+Love increases when you communicate it, rather than expect the other person to guess it.
+It is positive energy that makes the recipient feel good and in turn they reciprocate.
+Conversely, not expressing love can make a relationship dull, stagnant and lifeless.

 Anas ibn Malik (may Allah be pleased with him) narrated that a man was with the Prophet (peace be on him) when another man passed by and he said: